lunapapa-finland/wikijs/DunQiang/ColdConnection.md

 ### 1. “We already have a supplier.”
 - **Response**:
-  “That’s completely understandable, and it’s great that you have an existing supplier meeting your needs.
+  “That’s completely understandable, and it’s great that you have existing suppliers meeting your needs.
 Many of our clients initially felt the same, but we found there’s always room for improvement—whether in cost, quality, or delivery reliability.
 Could I ask which aspect of your current supplier’s service is most critical for you?
 Perhaps we could offer something that aligns better.”

 - **Follow-Up Question**:
   “Are there any challenges or areas where your current supplier could improve?
 If so, I’d be happy to explore how we might support you.”